Monitoring Baby Incubator Central through Internet of Things (IoT) based on Raspberry Pi Zero W with Personal Computer View

 How to Cite

-D. A. Puspitasari, B. G. Irianto, L. Lamidi, and T. Triwiyanto, “Monitoring Baby Incubator Central through Internet of Things (IoT) based on Raspberry Pi Zero W with Personal Computer View”, Indones.J.electronic.electromed.med.inf, vol. 6, no. 1, pp. 10-15, Feb.
+D. A. Puspitasari, B. G. Irianto, L. Lamidi, and T. Triwiyanto, “Monitoring Baby Incubator Central through Internet of Things (IoT) based on Raspberry Pi Zero W with Personal Computer View”, Indones.J.electronic.electromed.med.inf, vol. 6, no. 1, Feb.
 2024.

 Section